The Ramble Charitable Fund

 The primary goal of the fund has always been to enhance the local community by supporting education, economic development, health care, the arts & culture, and the environment.
 Initially seeded by Biltmore Farms, a portion of Ramble lot and home sale proceeds benefit the endowment fund, creating a sizable resource to support charitable projects.

-It's administered by the Community Foundation of Western North Carolina.
+The fund is administered by the Community Foundation of Western North Carolina.

-The Ramble Charitable Fund is administered by the Community Foundation of Western North Carolina.
 Twice yearly, grant proposals are reviewed by the fund’s board.
 Tax-exempt and government entities that serve the South Buncombe community and not specifically The Ramble neighborhood are eligible to apply for grants.

 Recent Awards & Contributions

-Awarded to Asheville Area Arts Council
+Awarded to Asheville Area Habitat for Humanity

-Awarded to Guardian ad Litem Association of Buncombe County
+Awarded to Buncombe County Schools Foundation

-Awarded to Carolina Day School/Horizons
+Awarded to Carolina Day School

 Awarded to Children First/Communities In Schools of Buncombe County